How to Build Your Credit Rating

 4. Store Credit Lines and Card Accounts

-This seems to bring up the chicken or the egg problem.
+This brings up the “which came first” problem, the chicken or the egg.
 “How am I supposed to build my credit history if I can’t qualify for a credit card?”

 Instead of applying for a major credit card from a national bank or even a regional credit union or bank, start smaller and start local